harleylizard-archive/wicked/README.md

 ## Naming
 The name of this project is subject to change.
 "Wicked" is a general term, and this project isn't related to any media outside of Minecraft.

+# Copyright
+This repository is public, all original code and assets are protected under the [LICENSE](https://github.com/harleylizard/wicked?tab=License-1-ov-file).

+(c) 2024 harleylizard.
+All Rights Reserved.